mat-shepherd/ci-pp1-nurture-seo/README.md

 - Samsung Galaxy S10

-In addition, the website was tested using Google Chrome Developer Tools Device Toggling option for all available device options.
+In addition, the website was tested using Google Chrome Developer Tools simulating all available device options.

 ### Browser compatibility
 The website was tested on the following browsers: